-Enterprise software vendor Workday Inc. reported solid third-quarter earnings after the bell on Thursday, but warned that a number of proposed deals with large enterprise customers had been delayed, due to “economic and political uncertainty.”
+Enterprise software vendor Workday Inc. reported solid third-quarter earnings after the bell on Thursday, but warned that a number of proposed deals with large enterprise customers had been delayed because of “economic and political uncertainty.”

 As a result, the maker of human relations, payroll and other business software in the cloud saw shares plunge by more than 12 percent in after-hours trading.
 That followed a 3 percent drop during the regular trading day, as tech stocks generally took a beating.